BAMG: A Block-Aware Monotonic Graph Index for Disk-Based Approximate Nearest Neighbor Search: Block Aware Proximity Graph

 \section{Block Aware Proximity Graph}

 BMRNG provides a valuable property for disk-based ANNS by ensuring a monotonic I/O path between any two nodes.
 This enables each I/O step to progressively approach the target node during the search.
 However, directly constructing a BMRNG is impractical or unnecessary for two reasons.
 First, constructing an exact BMRNG requires at least $O(n^2 \log n)$ time, which is prohibitive for large datasets.
 Second, the block assignment problem is NP-hard~\cite{starling} and, unless P=NP, admits no polynomial-time approximation algorithm with a bounded approximation ratio.
 As a result, practical block assignments are often suboptimal and may even be poor.
-For example, nodes that are far apart may be placed in the same block, potentially forcing the addition of unnecessary edges between unrelated nodes solely to maintain the MRNG property within each block.
+For example, nodes that are far apart in the data space may end up being placed in the same block.
+As a result, maintaining the MRNG property within each block could require adding unnecessary edges between nodes that are not true neighbors.

 In addition, even if an exact BMRNG is available, search efficiency also depends on the block assignment.
 Theorem~\ref{theo 2} shows that increasing the number of nodes per block shortens the expected I/O path.
 However, the block size is limited by the fixed size of OS disk pages (typically 4KB).
 We observe that the raw vectors occupy more than $90\%$ of the space in the entire graph index.
 To fit more nodes in each block, we reduce the per-node storage by separating raw vectors from the graph index.
+Taken together, these constraints highlight the need for a more practical graph index.

-Based on the above considerations, we present the Block‑Aware Monotonic Graph, referred to as as BAMG.
+Based on the above considerations, we present the Block‑Aware Monotonic Graph, referred to as BAMG.
 BAMG approximates BMRNG’s monotonic I/O progress without incurring quadratic construction time.
 By adopting a storage layout that separates the raw vector data from the graph index, BAMG increases the number of nodes stored per block.
 Furthermore, we design a flexible multi-layer navigation graph and a block-first search algorithm to enhance search performance.
 The following subsections provide a detailed description of these key components.